SOWMIYA2003/EX-06-Feature-Transformation/README.md

 Yeo-Johnson is best suited for features that have zeroes or negative values YEO-JOHNSON TRANSFORMATION:  It is a variation of the Box-Cox transform.

+### Quantile Transformation

+Many machine learning algorithms prefer or perform better when numerical variables have a Gaussian or standard probability distribution.
+Quantile transforms are a technique for transforming numerical input or output variables to have a Gaussian or uniform probability distribution.
 # DataSet 1- Data_To_Transfer.csv
 # CODE
 ```